If Windows 11 games stutter even at high FPS, the problem is usually frame-time instability, not low raw performance. The fastest fixes are:

 Impact: Medium to High on some systems

 This is the step that needs the most care.
 Memory Integrity is a real Windows security feature.
 It is not “junk,” and it is not something everyone should turn off by default.
-But if stutter started right after a Windows update and you have already tested the first two steps, it is reasonable to test whether Memory Integrity is part of the problem on your specific system.
+But if stuttering started right after a Windows update and you have already tested the first two steps, it is reasonable to test whether Memory Integrity is part of the problem on your specific system.

 How to Test It